-The extension and public outreach strategic plan focuses on the following core elements that align with the URI academic strategic plan, leverage our strengths, and position our students and extramural clientele from Rhode Island, the nation, and abroad for success in meeting the evolving challenges of the 21st century.
+The extension and public engagement strategic plan focuses on the following core elements that align with the URI academic strategic plan, leverage our strengths, and position our students and extramural clientele from Rhode Island, the nation, and abroad for success in meeting the evolving challenges of the 21st century:

-Food Systems and Agriculture; Healthy Lifestyles; Land Stewardship; Water Resources; Energy Literacy Most of these core elements are derived from an extensive strategic planning process undertaken by Rhode Island Cooperative Extension in 2017 (See:https://web.uri.edu/coopext/files/Coop_Extension_Strategic_Plan_2018.pdf).
+Food Systems and Agriculture Healthy Lifestyles Land Stewardship Marine and Freshwater Resources Energy Literacy

+Most of these core elements are derived from an extensive strategic planning process undertaken by URI Cooperative Extension in 2017 (uri.edu/coopext).
 In addition to addressing the goals described below, we will seek to design and implement programs to achieve social and environmental justice, promote resilience to climate change, advance quality of life for Rhode Islanders, develop our state's workforce and state leaders, build resilient economies, and ensure sustainable ecosystems.

-The CELS Extension and Public Outreach Strategic goals align with the following goals of URI's Academic Strategic Plan:
+The CELS Cooperative Extension and Public Engagement strategic goals align with the following goals of URI's Academic Strategic Plan:

-- Goal 2 Expand Research, Scholarship, and Creative Work (strategies 1, 2, 3, 4 and 5) - Goal 3 Grow a Global Presence (strategies 1 and 4) - Goal 4 Embrace Diversity and Social Justice (strategies 1 and 2)
+- Goal 2-Expand Research, Scholarship, and Creative Work (strategies 1, 2, 3, 4 and 5) - Goal 3-Grow a Global Presence (strategies 1 and 4) - Goal 4-Embrace Diversity and Social Justice (strategies 1 and 2)